 Freedom of information

 How do I request information under the Freedom of Information Act?

 Your request must be made in writing (using our online form, by letter or e-mail) and should contain:

 - your name;

-- a description of the information you are interested in.
+- a clear indication of the information you are interested in.

 You can send your requests to Freedom of Information:

 Unless it is exempt you will be able to get any information that the City Council holds.

 - How we handle issues and make decisions

 A lot of information is already publicly available through our Publication Scheme.